meyira/leap/README.md

 This table is *not* included in the conference version.

 ### Table 3: Preprocessing Complexity
-Generated using the files in `leap/tests/baseOT`.
-The number of iterations can be adjusted in `leap/tests/baseOT/iter.h`.
-The binaries will be in `tests` once built.
+The source files can be found in `leap/tests/baseOT`.
+The number of iterations can be adjusted in `leap/tests/baseOT/iter.h`, the table in the paper benchmarks `1` and `1<<13` interations.
+The following binaries in
+`opal/tests` are used to generate the benchmarks:

+- `SimplestOtPreprocessing` benchmarks the iterations for SimplestOT with the IKNP OT extension (S.OT+IKNP line in the table).
+- `KyberOtPreprocessing` benchmarks the iterations for KyberOT with the IKNP OT extension (K.OT+IKNP line in the table).
+- `SilentSimplestOtPreprocessing` benchmarks the iterations for SimplestOT with the SilentOT extension (K.OT+Silent line in the table).
+- `SilentKyberOtPreprocessing` benchmarks the iterations for KyberOT with the SilentOT extension (K.OT+Silent line in the table).

 **Note**: This table is *Table 2* in the conference version.